r-Techsupport/rTS_Wiki/docs/installations/install-11.md

 # Part 2: Installing Windows 11

 {: .info .info-icon }
-> Please make sure to (those are settings in BIOS/UEFI):
+> Please validate the following settings in your BIOS before booting into the USB:
 > - Disable CSM
 > - Enable Secure Boot
 > - Enable TPM